JanHerca/urantiapedia/output/wikijs/en/article/Lynne_Kulieke/Worshipful_Problem_Solving.md

 >
 > “I am deeply impressed with the custom of Jesus in going apart by himself to engage in these seasons of solitary survey of the problems of living; to seek for new stores of wisdom and energy for meeting the manifold demands of social service; to quicken and deepen the supreme purpose of living by actually subjecting the total personality to the consciousness of contacting with divinity; to grasp for possession of new and better methods of adjusting oneself to the ever-changing situation of living existence; to effect those vital reconstructions and readjustments of one's personal attitudes which are so essential to enhanced insight into everything worth while and real; and to do all of this with an eye single to the glory of God — to breathe in sincerity your Master's favorite prayer, ‘Not my will, but yours, be done.’”
 >
 > “The worshipful practice of your Master brings that relaxation which renews the mind; that illumination which inspires the soul; that courage which enables one bravely to face one's problems; that self-understanding which obliterates debilitating fear; and that consciousness of union with divinity which equips man with the assurance that enables him to dare to be Godlike.
-The relaxation of worship, or spiritual communion as practiced by the Master, relieves tension, removes conflicts, and mightily augments the total resources of the personality.” ([UB 160:1.7-9](/en/The_Urantia_Book/160#p1_7))
+The relaxation of worship, or spiritual communion as practiced by the Master, relieves tension, removes conflicts, and mightily augments the total resources of the personality.” (<a id="a74_556"></a>[UB 160:1.7-9](/en/The_Urantia_Book/160#p1_7))

-> The secret of [Jesus'] unparalleled religious life was this consciousness of the presence of God; and he attained it by intelligent prayer and sincere worship — unbroken communion with God — and not by leadings, voices, visions, or extraordinary religious practices. ([UB 196:0.10](/en/The_Urantia_Book/196#p0_10))
+> The secret of [Jesus'] unparalleled religious life was this consciousness of the presence of God; and he attained it by intelligent prayer and sincere worship — unbroken communion with God — and not by leadings, voices, visions, or extraordinary religious practices. (<a id="a76_270"></a>[UB 196:0.10](/en/The_Urantia_Book/196#p0_10))

 > Personal, spiritual religious experience is an efficient solvent for most mortal difficulties; it is an effective sorter, evaluator, and adjuster of all human problems.
-Religion does not remove or destroy human troubles, but it does dissolve, absorb, illuminate, and transcend them. ([UB 196:3.1](/en/The_Urantia_Book/196#p3_1))
+Religion does not remove or destroy human troubles, but it does dissolve, absorb, illuminate, and transcend them. (<a id="a78_286"></a>[UB 196:3.1](/en/The_Urantia_Book/196#p3_1))

-> Sincere worship connotes the mobilization of all the powers of the human personality under the dominance of the evolving soul and subject to the divine directionization of the associated Thought Adjuster. ([UB 5:3.7](/en/The_Urantia_Book/5#p3_7))
+> Sincere worship connotes the mobilization of all the powers of the human personality under the dominance of the evolving soul and subject to the divine directionization of the associated Thought Adjuster. (<a id="a80_208"></a>[UB 5:3.7](/en/The_Urantia_Book/5#p3_7))

 It appears, after thoughtful contemplation of these passages that problems can be viewed altruistically as well as selfishly; they can even be viewed, on the highest level, with “an eye single to the glory of God.”
 I submit, then, that the soul's attitude in identifying and confronting problems is pivotal to our understanding of the role of worship in their solution.
 If our God is occasionally too small (meaning our understanding of him, as J.B.
 Phillips contends), then our comprehension of the nature of our problems may be just a trifle small, also.
 They may merely be petty and largely fictitious grievances, hardly worthy of consideration.

 Let us now turn our attention to the contribution of the Thought Adjuster in our development, specifically to the role he plays in the cultivation of the habit under discussion today.
 I think here we begin to find how worshipful problem solving is initiated, enhanced, and ultimately made a firm part of our being and also exactly how important it is that we assent to and cooperate in this process.

 > Religious experience, being essentially spiritual, can never be fully understood by the material mind; hence the function of theology, the psychology of religion.
 The essential doctrine of the human realization of God creates a paradox in finite comprehension.
 It is well-nigh impossible for human logic and finite reason to harmonize the concept of divine immanence, God within and a part of every individual, with the idea of God's transcendence, the divine domination of the universe of universes.
-These two essential concepts of Deity must be unified in the faith-grasp of the concept of the transcendence of a personal God and in the realization of the indwelling presence of a fragment of that God in order to justify intelligent worship and validate the hope of personality survival. ([UB 5:5.6](/en/The_Urantia_Book/5#p5_6))
+These two essential concepts of Deity must be unified in the faith-grasp of the concept of the transcendence of a personal God and in the realization of the indwelling presence of a fragment of that God in order to justify intelligent worship and validate the hope of personality survival. (<a id="a86_794"></a>[UB 5:5.6](/en/The_Urantia_Book/5#p5_6))

 > However Urantia mortals may differ in their intellectual, social, economic, and even moral opportunities and endowments, forget not that their spiritual endowment is uniform and unique.
-They all enjoy the same divine presence of the gift from the Father, and they are all equally privileged to seek intimate personal communion with this indwelling spirit of divine origin, while they may all equally choose to accept the uniform spiritual leading of these Mystery Monitors. ([UB 5:1.5](/en/The_Urantia_Book/5#p1_5))
+They all enjoy the same divine presence of the gift from the Father, and they are all equally privileged to seek intimate personal communion with this indwelling spirit of divine origin, while they may all equally choose to accept the uniform spiritual leading of these Mystery Monitors. (<a id="a88_477"></a>[UB 5:1.5](/en/The_Urantia_Book/5#p1_5))

-> Adjusters are interested in, and concerned with, your daily doings and the manifold details of your life just to the extent that these are influential in the determination of your significant temporal choices and vital spiritual decisions and, hence, are factors in the solution of your problem of soul survival and eternal progress. ([UB 110:1.4](/en/The_Urantia_Book/110#p1_4))
+> Adjusters are interested in, and concerned with, your daily doings and the manifold details of your life just to the extent that these are influential in the determination of your significant temporal choices and vital spiritual decisions and, hence, are factors in the solution of your problem of soul survival and eternal progress. (<a id="a90_337"></a>[UB 110:1.4](/en/The_Urantia_Book/110#p1_4))

 Now, that's a problem that merits attention, but it is still, in a manner of speaking, selfish.
 After all, religion is not a technique for attaining a static and blissful peace of mind; it is an impulse for organizing the soul for dynamic service.
 We can include now a consideration of the noblest ends accomplished by true worship.

-> Worship is the technique of looking to the One for the inspiration of service to the many. ([UB 143:7.6](/en/The_Urantia_Book/143#p7_6))
+> Worship is the technique of looking to the One for the inspiration of service to the many. (<a id="a94_94"></a>[UB 143:7.6](/en/The_Urantia_Book/143#p7_6))

-> The spirit of the Father speaks best to man when the human mind is in an attitude of true worship. ([UB 146:2.17](/en/The_Urantia_Book/146#p2_17))
+> The spirit of the Father speaks best to man when the human mind is in an attitude of true worship. (<a id="a96_102"></a>[UB 146:2.17](/en/The_Urantia_Book/146#p2_17))

-> By opening the human end of the channel of the God-man communication, mortals make immediately available the ever-flowing stream of divine ministry to the creatures of the worlds. ([UB 146:2.4](/en/The_Urantia_Book/146#p2_4))
+> By opening the human end of the channel of the God-man communication, mortals make immediately available the ever-flowing stream of divine ministry to the creatures of the worlds. (<a id="a98_183"></a>[UB 146:2.4](/en/The_Urantia_Book/146#p2_4))

-> Prayer may enrich the life, but worship illuminates destiny. ([UB 102:4.5](/en/The_Urantia_Book/102#p4_5))
+> Prayer may enrich the life, but worship illuminates destiny. (<a id="a100_64"></a>[UB 102:4.5](/en/The_Urantia_Book/102#p4_5))

-> Worship is intended to anticipate the better life ahead and then to reflect these new spiritual significances back onto the life which now is. ([UB 143:7.5](/en/The_Urantia_Book/143#p7_5))
+> Worship is intended to anticipate the better life ahead and then to reflect these new spiritual significances back onto the life which now is. (<a id="a102_146"></a>[UB 143:7.5](/en/The_Urantia_Book/143#p7_5))

 It appears that worship of the Father, under the guidance of the Thought Adjuster, can enhance the altruistic urge in God-knowing mortals.
 As they adore the Father, they cannot fail to become impressed by the beauty and goodness of his loving nature and (as a result), as Jesus taught, become increasingly like the being who is worshiped.
-It follows then that the children of the Universal Father will attempt to emulate his perfection in their own sphere and serve others as generously as he bestows himself on them. ([UB 146:2.17](/en/The_Urantia_Book/146#p2_17)) How often do we hear Jesus exhort his followers, “Be you perfect even as your Father in heaven is perfect”? ([UB 161:1.10](/en/The_Urantia_Book/161#p1_10))
+It follows then that the children of the Universal Father will attempt to emulate his perfection in their own sphere and serve others as generously as he bestows himself on them. (<a id="a104_519"></a>[UB 146:2.17](/en/The_Urantia_Book/146#p2_17)) How often do we hear Jesus exhort his followers, “Be you perfect even as your Father in heaven is perfect”? (<a id="a104_675"></a>[UB 161:1.10](/en/The_Urantia_Book/161#p1_10))

 > The human Jesus saw God as being holy, just, and great, as well as being true, beautiful, and good.
 All these attributes of divinity he focused in his mind as the will of the Father in heaven.
-His second greatest exhortation was ever to seek to do the will of the Father. ([UB 196:0.2](/en/The_Urantia_Book/196#p0_2))
+His second greatest exhortation was ever to seek to do the will of the Father. (<a id="a106_275"></a>[UB 196:0.2](/en/The_Urantia_Book/196#p0_2))

 > “The will of God is the way of God,” he said.
-“To do the will of God, therefore, is the progressive experience of becoming more and more like God.” ([UB 130:2.7](/en/The_Urantia_Book/130#p2_7))
+“To do the will of God, therefore, is the progressive experience of becoming more and more like God.” (<a id="a108_151"></a>[UB 130:2.7](/en/The_Urantia_Book/130#p2_7))

 The demonstration that believers are moved by the supreme human desire is to be found in the lives they live.

-> Spiritual development depends, first, on the maintenance of a living spiritual connection with true spiritual forces and, second, on the continuous bearing of spiritual fruit. ([UB 100:2.1](/en/The_Urantia_Book/100#p2_1))
+> Spiritual development depends, first, on the maintenance of a living spiritual connection with true spiritual forces and, second, on the continuous bearing of spiritual fruit. (<a id="a112_179"></a>[UB 100:2.1](/en/The_Urantia_Book/100#p2_1))

-> The proof of fraternity with the divine Adjuster consists wholly in the nature and extent of the fruits of the spirit which are yielded in the life experience of the individual believer. ([UB 5:2.4](/en/The_Urantia_Book/5#p2_4))
+> The proof of fraternity with the divine Adjuster consists wholly in the nature and extent of the fruits of the spirit which are yielded in the life experience of the individual believer. (<a id="a114_190"></a>[UB 5:2.4](/en/The_Urantia_Book/5#p2_4))

-> The evidence of true spiritual development consists in the exhibition of a human personality motivated by love, activated by unselfish ministry, and dominated by the wholehearted worship of the perfection ideals of divinity. ([UB 100:2.2](/en/The_Urantia_Book/100#p2_2))
+> The evidence of true spiritual development consists in the exhibition of a human personality motivated by love, activated by unselfish ministry, and dominated by the wholehearted worship of the perfection ideals of divinity. (<a id="a116_228"></a>[UB 100:2.2](/en/The_Urantia_Book/100#p2_2))

 > The fruits of the spirit are worthy of enumeration.
-They are loving service, unselfish devotion, courageous loyalty, sincere fairness, enlightened honesty, undying hope, confiding trust, merciful ministry, unfailing goodness, forgiving tolerance, and enduring peace. ([UB 193:2.2](/en/The_Urantia_Book/193#p2_2))
+They are loving service, unselfish devotion, courageous loyalty, sincere fairness, enlightened honesty, undying hope, confiding trust, merciful ministry, unfailing goodness, forgiving tolerance, and enduring peace. (<a id="a118_270"></a>[UB 193:2.2](/en/The_Urantia_Book/193#p2_2))

 The results of so living one's life as to bear these fruits is happiness, of which the book says we humans know relatively little:

-> Human happiness is achieved only when the ego desire of the self and the altruistic urge of the higher self [divine spirit] are co-ordinated and reconciled by the unified will of the integrating and supervising personality. ([UB 103:5.5](/en/The_Urantia_Book/103#p5_5))
+> Human happiness is achieved only when the ego desire of the self and the altruistic urge of the higher self [divine spirit] are co-ordinated and reconciled by the unified will of the integrating and supervising personality. (<a id="a122_227"></a>[UB 103:5.5](/en/The_Urantia_Book/103#p5_5))

 In this endeavor we have a magnificent partner: “_God has embarked upon the eternal adventure with man.
-If you yield to the leadings of the spiritual forces in you and around you, you cannot fail to attain the high destiny established by a loving God as the universe goal of his ascendant creatures from the evolutionary worlds of space._” ([UB 5:1.12](/en/The_Urantia_Book/5#p1_12))
+If you yield to the leadings of the spiritual forces in you and around you, you cannot fail to attain the high destiny established by a loving God as the universe goal of his ascendant creatures from the evolutionary worlds of space._” (<a id="a124_341"></a>[UB 5:1.12](/en/The_Urantia_Book/5#p1_12))

 These selections from the book are powerful, they are definitive, they serve as pointers towards the truth; but until they are confirmed in and by experience, until they are lived, they cannot be truth for us.
 Faith must ever be active.
 Yet inasmuch as we have responded, if only to the extent signified by our presence here today, I hold that as an indication that we have already experienced in some small way the realities reported in the Urantia papers.
 The chord has been struck and it resounds with endless reverberations — we shall hear it through eternity.